Site icon Welcome To Infinity

 Photo by ErikTanghe from Pixabay

 Organic farming is a natural farming technique that emphasizes the use of natural inputs rather than synthetic inputs like fertilizers and pesticides.
-The synthetic inputs used in conventional farming practices have negative impacts on the environment, such as soil degradation and water pollution.
+The synthetic inputs often used in conventional farming practices have negative impacts on the environment, such as soil degradation and water pollution.
 This is why organic farming is gaining popularity, and many farmers are opting for this technique.

 The benefits of organic farming are numerous.
 Organic farming techniques focus on improving soil health by using organic matter like compost and cover crops.
 This results in healthier soils that can retain more water, which reduces the impact of droughts.
 Organic farming also reduces water pollution by minimizing the use of synthetic fertilizers, pesticides, and herbicides.
 Furthermore, organic farming practices increase biodiversity by supporting a wide range of beneficial organisms like insects, birds, and microbes.